All Episodes

 In effect, they tried to mechanize the natural world.

-So they cleared out all the underbrush and they created what for and by the way, I I don't even know how to grow, you know, a weed, but whatever.
+So they cleared out all the underbrush and they created what for and by the way, I don't even know how to grow, you know, a weed, but whatever.

-They created a monoculture, and they did all the plantings at the same time.
+They created a monoculture and they did all the plantings at the same time.

-They had them perfectly spaced, it was very regimented, very Prussian.
+It was very regimented, very Prussian.

 You have to plant all the trees one after another like this in a direct role.